 It is recommended that anyone considering these options meets with a PATH to Care Confidential Advocate to learn about these processes and get support through whichever path is chosen.

 To report an incident of sexual violence or harassment to the university, contact the Title IX Office, which on our campus is referred to as the Office for Prevention of Harassment and Discrimination (OPHD).
-You can report an incident to OPHD by either emailing email@example.com or calling (510) 643-7985.
+You can report an incident to OPHD by either emailing firstname.lastname@example.org or calling (510) 643-7985.
 They will conduct an investigation and give the results to the appropriate entity for adjudication.
 For more information about this process see UC SVSH Policy.
+You can also report an incident to the campus police (UCPD).

 If there is an emergency please call 9-1-1.

 Upon completing a formal investigation, OPHD issues a report.
 The complainant and respondent both have a chance to comment before the report is finalized.
 The standard of evidence for a finding of policy violation is "preponderance of the evidence," or "more likely that not."
 OPHD's report states, for each allegation, whether it finds by a preponderance of the evidence that the UC Policy on SVSH has been violated.
 If there is such a finding, OPHD refers the matter for adjudication.
 Note that OPHD does not adjudicate (suggest or impose disciplinary measures).
-That is handled by difference offices.
+That is handled by different offices.

 - Separating parties